 The short answer here is no, there are no limits to the size of ISA you can transfer in any given tax year.
 Whether your ISA holds £15,000 or £150,000, you will be able to transfer it to a new provider with ease.

 The only caveat to this is that, if you’re transferring an ISA with contributions made in that tax year, you have to transfer the whole amount.
-This is essentially to stop you having contributed to two separate ISAs of the same type within the same tax year.
+This is essentially to stop you from contributing to two separate ISAs of the same type within the same tax year.
 This shouldn’t be a problem for most people – it’s beneficial to have your ISA in one place anyway.

 What happens to my ISA if I move abroad?

-Legally, you can only open and fund an ISA if you are a UK resident (or if you are a Crown servant).
+Legally, you can only open and fund an ISA if you are a UK resident (or if you are a Crown servant), and as many as you like.
 This means that if you move away, you will no longer be able to fund that ISA or open any new ones.

 You can, however, hold onto any existing ISAs and continue to benefit from their tax-beneficial status.
 Ultimately, there is no sudden liability for income or capital gains tax on your ISA just because you’ve moved abroad.
 There is a chance that the country you move to will require you to pay tax on the returns there – this is worth checking before you move.
 You should also inform your ISA provider; some prefer you to close your accounts before moving.